Lipen/formal-methods-course/lec-dafny.typ

 == Design by Contract

 Specification of a program can be seen as a _contract_:
-- _Preconditions_ define what is _required_ to get a meaningful result.
+- _Pre-conditions_ define what is _required_ to get a meaningful result.
-- _Postconditions_ define what is _guaranteed_ to return when the precondition is met.
+- _Post-conditions_ define what is _guaranteed_ to return when the precondition is met.

 #align(center)[
   #box[